Identity area

 Scope and content

-Fonds consists of the personal records of Alan Rodney Bobiwash, documenting his career as a university instructor, aboriginal and anti-racist activist, consultant, and representative for global Indigenous rights.
-Series 1, the most extensive series, consists of an A-Z subject files that document Bobiwash’s aboriginal and anti-racist activism, and provides the best overview of professional activities during the 1980s and 1990s.
-Series 5 is a chronological collection of records related to the conferences and seminars Bobiwash attend in various professional capacities from the late 1980s to the early 2000s.
-The fonds also contains personal correspondence and records that document Bobiwash’s education, personal relationships, and activities, as well as Curriculum Vitae and obituaries.
-Included in the personal records are notebooks, journals and prayer books which document Bobiwash’s day-to-day personal life, his travels, spirituality, and the progression of his professional career from a private point of view.
+Fonds consists of the personal records of Alan Rodney Bobiwash, documenting his career as a university instructor, Indigenous and anti-racist activist, consultant, and representative for global Indigenous rights.
+Series 1, the most extensive series, consists of an A-Z subject files that document Bobiwash’s anti-racist activism, providing the most comprehensive overview of professional activities during the 1980s and 1990s.
+Series 5 is a chronological collection of records related to the conferences and seminars Bobiwash attended in various professional capacities from the late 1980s to the early 2000s.
+The fonds also contains personal correspondence and records that document Bobiwash’s education, personal relationships, and activities, as well as curriculum vitae and obituaries.
+Included in the personal records are notebooks, journals, and prayer books, which document Bobiwash’s day-to-day activities, his travels, spirituality, and the progression of his professional career from a private point of view.
 Other series document Bobiwash’s personal and professional writing, and the Metis bibliography he created.
-Finally, series 10 contains both personal and professional photographs, the majority of which are related to Bobiwash’s professional activities in the 1990s, and early 2000s.
+Finally, Series 10 contains both personal and professional photographs, the majority of which are related to Bobiwash’s professional activities in the 1990s and early 2000s.

 Appraisal, destruction and scheduling